 LinkedIn Profile: https://www.linkedin.com/in/warwick-graco-4a27044/

 YouTube Video: Data Mining in Public Sector

-A former CIO and CTO, Damian Morris has 25 years’ experience negotiating, developing and delivering mission-critical technology systems into the road infrastructure, finance, software and gaming & wagering industries.
+A former CIO & CTO, Damian Morris has 25 years’ experience negotiating, developing & delivering mission-critical #technology systems into the road #infrastructure, finance, software & gaming & wagering industries.

-In this episode, Damian and I discuss the challenges of delivering system engineering and system integration projects into large infrastructure programs, and talk about the role and future of Intelligent Transport Systems (ITS) and Connected and Automated Vehicles (CAV) in Australia and around the world.
+In this episode of The Analytics Show, Damian & I discuss the challenges of delivering system engineering & system integration projects into large infrastructure programs, & talk about the role & future of Intelligent Transport Systems (ITS) & Connected & #Automated Vehicles (CAV) in Australia & around the world.

 Favorite book is The Lord of the Rings.

 A short trailer of what the podcast - Data and Analytics in Business, is about.
 Over the coming months, we will interview the industry leaders and expert how they drive their business with data and analytics.